KITmetricslab/tadda/README.md

 + _empirical_quantiles_w9.csv_ is the basis of Table 3

 ### **_Simulation_** – illustrative figures and small simulation examples
-+ _functions.R_ contains functions to compute different scoring functions (AE, SE and variants of TADDA), to numerically determine the optimal point forecast (Bayes act) given a distribution and to provide text annotation in a plot
++ _functions.R_ contains functions (i) to compute different scoring functions (AE, SE and variants of TADDA), (ii) to numerically determine the optimal point forecast (Bayes act) given a distribution and (iii) to provide text annotation in a plot
 + _illustration.R_ generates Figure 2, Table 1, and Supplementary Figure S6
 + _illustrations_proof.R_ generates Supplementary Figures S4 and S5